 Prevailing winds should be allowed to pass through to help air circulation and equalization of the temperature.
 High ceilings allow hot air to travel upwards and naturally cool the space.

-Planting evergreen trees on the north side of the house will protect the house from harsh winter winds, and leafy deciduous trees planted to the south will provide pleasant cooling shade in the summer.
+Planting evergreen trees on the north side of the house will protect the house from harsh winter winds.
+Also, leafy deciduous trees planted to the south will provide pleasant cooling shade in the summer.
 Once they shed their leaves in the winter, they allow the sun’s warmth to pass through.

 If you allow full sunlight to come through your large southern facing windows in the summer, you would be living in a boiler.
-Deep overhangs keep the summer high-passing sun from overheating your living space, but in the winter, when the sun is much lower, the overhang is not in the way.
-The same seasonal shading can be achieved with trellises covered by seasonal vines, which die down in the winter, or deciduous trees which shed their leaves in the winter.
+Deep overhangs keep the summer high-passing sun from overheating your living space.
+However in the winter, when the sun is much lower, the overhang is not in the way.
+The same seasonal shading can be achieved with trellises covered by seasonal vines.
+Or perhaps, deciduous trees which shed their leaves in the winter.
 Shutters and curtains that keep the sun from overheating the living space in the summer can keep the temperature in the room almost 20 degrees lower.

 Windows and patio doors

 A house in which every surface opened to the environment is well-insulated keeps the same pleasant temperature year round.
 Insulating materials, which do not conduct heat well, prevent heat loss in the winter or heat entrance in the summer.
-Keeping temperatures even is the key so that you do not have to waste energy by raising or lowering temperatures to be comfortable.
+Keeping temperatures even is the key.
+Therefore you do not have to waste energy by raising or lowering temperatures to be comfortable.

 During the day and in the summer, the sun heats walls, roofs and floors made of a thermal mass, such as concrete, earth, brick or water.
 At night, or in the winter, when the temperature of the surrounding air drops, they release that stored heat because the inherent nature of the materials try to equalize the temperature with its surrounding.